MicrosoftDocs/power-automate-docs/articles/create-variable-store-values.md

 ---
-title: Store and manage values in variables in Power Automate | Microsoft Docs
+title: Store and manage values in variables in Power Automate
 description: Learn how to store, manage, use, and pass values by using variables in your flows
-sservices: ''
 suite: flow
-documentationcenter: na
-author: msftman
+author: kisubedi
-editor: ''
-tags: ''
 ms.subservice: cloud-flow
 ms.topic: conceptual
-ms.date: 06/15/2022
+ms.date: 09/08/2023
-ms.author: deonhe
+ms.author: kisubedi
 ms.reviewer: angieandrews
+ms.custom: bap-template
 ---

 # Store and manage values in variables